Smith's Weekly: History

 The contest was then quietly dropped, but re-instituted in 1936 with much broader selection criteria, in which beauty was not mentioned.
-The judging panel was composed entirely of prominent women; the winner was Sheila Martin of Wagga, New South Wales.
+The judging panel was composed entirely of prominent women; the winner was Sheila Martin of Wagga Wagga.
 The prize for "Miss Australia 1937" was a trip to London to attend the coronation of Edward VIII on 12 May 1937 (which instead became the coronation of George VI) followed by a tour of Canada and the United States.

 Smith's Weekly staff included notable poet Kenneth Slessor as editor, and cartoonists of the stature of George Finey, Emile Mercier and Stan Cross.
 It was a launching pad for two generations of outstanding Australian journalists and cartoonists.

 In the 1930s Dick Randall submitted articles for publication in Smith's Weekly, later becoming finance editor.
 In 1966, as Sir Richard Randall, he became Secretary to the Treasury, Canberra.

 Three rare Lovecraftian stories were originally published by the well-known "Witch of the Cross" in Sydney, Rosaleen Norton in Smith's Weekly.
 They were later reprinted as, Three Macabre Tales (US: Typographeum Press, 1996).